chaos1231107/chaos1231107/README.md

 ## What will I do
 1. Studying "Computer Architecture" and "Operating System".
-2. Studying Control System Enginee
+2. Studying Control System Engineering

 ## Activity of Academic Society / Conference / Symposium